 After my article on “Lesson Learned, Lesson Earned,” in which I discussed my history with the Internet marketing industry, some people asked me several questions about my background outside of my career as a marketing consultant.
-Not the background stuff you’ll find on my “About” or “Now” pages.
+Not the background stuff you’ll find on my “About” page.
 But the stuff people may not know.

 I believe I’m an open book.
 Or I think I am.
 But I also realized that, even though I’ve been doing this for 30 years, I get new followers and subscribers all the time who don’t know a thing about me.

 Coincidentally, too, this morning I received the latest newsletter issue from marketer Louis Grenier that inspired me.
 It listed 10 facts about him.